remark-toc

 * [Example: a different heading](#example-a-different-heading)

-* [Example: ordered, tight list](#example-ordered-tight-list)
+* [Example: ordered, loose list](#example-ordered-loose-list)

 * [Example: including and excluding headings](#example-including-and-excluding-headings)